FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 REQUIRED

 A version number that follows either the [semantic versioning 2.0 standard](https://semver.org) (e.g. 1.0.2-beta) or the [CalVer style](https://calver.org/) (e.g. 2021.12.08).
 Note that you cannot include both types, and switching between types is not supported.
 Internally the code has no concept of which type is chosen, when comparing versions it performs a simple numerical comparison between each successive numeric component regardless of type.

 ###

+REQUIRED

+The date of the last update, in the format YYYY-MM-DD or YYYY.MM.DD.

+###